-Another risk prediction model recently reported by Macdonald-Wallis et al. employed two different general population cohorts to establish a model for predicting preeclampsia, preterm birth, and small for gestational age babies.
-158 The study more closely adhered to TRIPOD guidance for development and reporting of prediction modeling results, including provision of calibration plots for their best performing model.
-Because our review was scoped to identify models for use in the first half of pregnancy, this study was not included because the optimal model in external validation, for which calibration, recalibration, and classification were reported, included measures added to the model at 28 weeks gestation and beyond.
+Another risk prediction model recently reported by Macdonald-Wallis et al employed two different general population cohorts to establish a model for predicting preeclampsia, preterm birth, and SGA neonates.159 The study more closely adhered to TRIPOD guidance for development and reporting of prediction modeling results, including provision of calibration plots for their best performing model.
+Because our review was scoped to identify models for use in the first half of pregnancy, this study was not included because the optimal model in external validation, for which calibration, recalibration, and classification were reported, included measures added to the model at 28 weeks' gestation and beyond.
 While not included in this review, our conclusions would not differ substantially with its findings.
 It does, however, represent an informative effort.
-First, the model proposed does not rely on serum markers or Doppler ultrasound measures, but instead uses common clinical history measures and an estimate of MAP based on blood pressure measurements (i.e., SBP times 2 divided by DBP), which would be easily collected in primary care.
+First, the model proposed does not rely on serum markers or Doppler ultrasound measures, but instead uses common clinical history measures and an estimate of mean arterial pressure based on blood pressure measurements (i.e., SBP×2/DBP), which would be easily collected in primary care.
 Secondly, it is conceptually worthwhile to consider whether preeclampsia risk prediction might be beneficial on an ongoing basis across pregnancy, alongside screening.
-Clinicians may informally assess risk at each prenatal care visit based on the signs and symptoms they observe - with more or less concern that the patient is likely to develop preeclampsia, and decisions regarding additional visits or screening tests informed by these evaluations.
-The results of this model validation study do not provide evidence on how the proposed model would improve upon current approaches.
+Clinicians may informally assess risk at each prenatal care visit based on the signs and symptoms they observe-with more or less concern that the patient is likely to develop preeclampsia, and decisions regarding additional visits or screening tests informed by these evaluations.
+The results of this model validation study do not provide evidence on how the proposed model would improve on current approaches.

-The levels of discrimination and classification achieved with the proposed models are modest until adding the measurement of MAP at 28 weeks gestation, at which point the AUC is >0.80 (c = 0.84, 95% CI 0.79 to 0.88).
-The AUC is highest when MAP at 36 weeks is added to the model (0.88, 95% CI 0.84 to 0.93).
-Model calibration and recalibration plots and classification tables are reported for the model that includes the 28 week MAP measurement.
+The levels of discrimination and classification achieved with the proposed models are modest until adding the measurement of mean arterial pressure at 28 weeks' gestation, at which point the AUC is greater than 0.80 (c-statistic, 0.84 [95% CI, 0.79 to 0.88]).159 The AUC is highest when mean arterial pressure at 36 weeks is added to the model (0.88 [95% CI, 0.84 to 0.93]).
+Model calibration and recalibration plots and classification tables are reported for the model that includes the 28 weeks mean arterial pressure measurement.
 Similar to the included models in our review, the PPV was very low.
-Although models using the same approach were developed to predict preeclampsia related health outcomes (i.e., preterm birth and small for gestational age), but had lower performance than for prediction of preeclampsia.
+Although models using the same approach were developed to predict preeclampsia-related health outcomes (i.e., preterm birth and SGA neonates), they had lower performance than for prediction of preeclampsia.